JohnKeysCloud/battleship/src/typescript/logic/bs-gameboard-factory/bs-gameboard-factory.md

    - **Enhanced Privacy**: Because `Symbols` are not accessible via typical object property access patterns, they provide a weak form of encapsulation.
 Other code won’t accidentally interact with or modify properties that use `Symbols` as keys.

 ##### 3. **Clarity and Intentionality**
    - **Clear Semantics**: Using `Symbols` can make your code more expressive and intentional.
-For example, by using `Symbol('VACANT')` and `Symbol('OCCUPIED')`, it’s clear that these values are meant to represent specific states on the board, rather than generic strings or numbers that could be misunderstood or misused.
+For example, by using `Symbol('VC')` (for vacant) and `Symbol('CA')` (for carrier), it’s clear that these values are meant to represent specific states on the board, rather than generic strings or numbers that could be misunderstood or misused.
    - **Avoiding String Comparisons**: Instead of comparing strings (which can be error-prone if there are typos or case differences), you can compare `Symbols` directly, ensuring that only the exact intended state or value is matched.

 ##### 4. **Immutable Constants**